PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 yScale.domain([yMin, yMax]);
 ```

 We could use `d3.extent`, but we're going to need the individual min/max values later on.
-Immediatley after the above code, let's tell D3 to adjust the height using the `yScale`.
+Immediately after the above code, let's tell D3 to adjust the height of the rectangles using the `yScale`.
 Remember that the Y axis is flipped.
 A low data value produces a high range value.
 But a even though the range is high, the bar itself should be small.
 We'll need to re-flip the values just for height so that a low data value produces a small bar and a high data value produces a large bar.
-To do this, let's subtract whatever the range point is from the HEIGHT of the graph.
+To do this, let's subtract whatever the range point is from the `HEIGHT` of the graph.
 This way, if `yScale(datum.count)` produces, say, 500, the height of the bar will be 100.
 We can use `yScale(datum.count)` normally when adjusting the position of the bars later.
+Add this code at the bottom of the AJAX callback:

 ```javascript
 d3.selectAll('rect')